The short then long description of DSOTM to Oz

-Synchronicity first-half overview: Mellow Rock with a relatively low tension level.
-This half of the experience has been viewed by many and utilizes the general consensus of the Third Roar Theory (for info on this theory, take a look at the Synch Arkive posting here).
-There are many web sites already pertaining to this classic experience.
-You can also keep scrolling down for the longer version with movie images for visual reference.
+Synchronicity first-half: This half of the experience has been viewed by many and utilizes the general consensus of the Third Roar Theory what was the concensus of where to start DSOTM.
+There are many websites already pertaining to this classic experience.

 If you would like to print this out, visit the Printable link for a printer-ready version.
 It not only contains the short version of both CD's but also the required media, CD timing and the Timeline.